-In most countries foreigner wishing to immigrate to this or that country can not as a general rule obtain permanent residence directly.
+In most countries foreigner wishing to immigrate to this or that country cannot as a general rule obtain permanent residence directly.
 First he must get temporary immigration status (temporary residence), then he must renew it for several years (subject to fulfillment of certain requirements of course), and only after three, five, or even ten years he can apply for permanent residency.
-We shall give several examples of this:
+We shall give several examples:

 - The United States: foreigner invests USD 500,000 and gets EB5 visa (equivalent of temporary residence).
 And after 2 years investor can get so called Green Card (equivalent of permanent residence).

 - Belgium, Hungary: Permanent residence is possible after three years of temporary permits.

 - Austria, Czech Republic, Slovakia, Estonia, Lithuania, Latvia, and Bulgaria: Permanent residency application becomes possible after 5 years of temporary permits.

 - Switzerland: Permanent residence (Permit C) is possible after 10 year of temporary residence (Permit B).
 Also, if you know the language of the canton where you reside you may apply for Permit C after 5 years from the date of the initial Permit B.

 In some countries (Canada, Bulgaria, Singapore) permanent residence can be obtained directly through investment route of immigration.
 Also we strongly recommend you to read the material composed by experts of Elma Global: Comparison of the Best Investment Programs of the World.

 - Canada: foreigner invests CAD 800,000 (or donates about CAD 220,000 under loan option) and gets permanent residence.
 After 3 years of physical residence in Canada he can apply for Canadian citizenship and passport.